nickalreadyinuse/alpinefaction/README.md

 * Access for many hardcoded settings to be customized in mods
 * Support for custom HUDs and translation packs as clientside mods
 * Ability to use custom meshes in multiplayer
+* Teleporters that can be used safely without negative side effects
 * Enhanced trigger options for multiplayer
+* Fixed support for events in multiplayer (removed requirement to use hacky workarounds)
 * Full color range lightmaps (removed lightmap clamping)
 * DDS texture support
 * OGG audio support